 Fortunately 84% of consumers who buy free range are happy to pay more for them, with the vast majority of survey respondents admitting they simply don’t want to support the caged egg industry.

 Whichever side of the fence you sit on, let’s make your decision a little easier by listing the brands that meet the Model Code of Practice and have a good claim to calling themselves free range.
-The details below are taken from the website of the producer in question.
+All the details below are taken from the website of the producer in question.

 400 Acres is home to owner Elliot Fehring, his two dogs and a caravan full of chickens.
 The caravan, also known as ‘chicken express’ is a brightly painted henhouse which follows a herd of dairy cows.
 This prevents any strain on the environment and results in happy chooks with happy eggs.